 Can I use OpenCRM if my team is not tech-savvy?

-Yes, the platform is designed to be accessible for users of all technical abilities by focusing on practical utility rather than complex jargon.
-By starting with a few essential mandatory fields and providing regular, bite-sized training, even the least tech-savvy staff members can quickly learn to manage contacts and log interactions.
-Our goal is to ensure the software feels like a helpful tool that supports their daily tasks rather than a technical burden.
+Yes โ the platform is designed to be accessible for users of all technical abilities by focusing on practical utility rather than complex jargon.
+Starting with a few essential mandatory fields and regular, bite-sized training helps even the least tech-savvy staff quickly learn to manage contacts.

 Is my data secure with a UK-hosted CRM?

-Your data is highly secure because OpenCRM hosts its primary data centres and backup facilities within the UK.
-This local residency ensures you remain fully compliant with UK GDPR and the latest data protection reforms.
-Having your information stored in UK-based facilities provides a level of stability and peace of mind that is often lacking with global providers that host data across multiple overseas jurisdictions.
+Yes โ OpenCRM hosts its primary data centres and backup facilities within the UK, ensuring you remain fully compliant with UK GDPR and the latest data protection reforms.

 How do I encourage my staff to use the CRM every day?